Introduction

 Functions of Stock Exchange:

-Continuous and ready market for securities:
+and ready market for securities:

 Stock exchange provides a ready and continuous market for purchase and sale of securities.
 It provides ready outlet for buying and selling of securities.
 Stock exchange also acts as an outlet/counter for the sale of listed securities.